berrlang/berr/README.md

 // Functions

+// im still deciding on the "what the function returns" syntax
+// so it is a bit confusing

+// functions are global in their scope.
+//function definition placement does not matter
+// this means

+print run hello("world").
+make hello with (input), return "hello @input".

+// will print "hello world"
+// and

+make hello with (input), return "hello @input". print run hello("world")

+// will print "hello world"

-// to create a function start with 'make' make myFunction with (name, age, city) that returns 1 value, return "Hello @name.
+// to create a function start with 'make' make myFunction with (name, age, city), return "Hello @name.
 I see you are @age years old!
-You live in @city"
+You live in @city".

 /*
 a wordy description of whats happening